timmoorhouse/mega65-forth/README.md

 # RANDOM TODOs

-- [ ] Should we make use of the kernel?
-So far I've been keeping things completely independent of the kernel so we'll be able to bank it out (though that's not currently being done).
+- [ ] Basic file reading
+- [ ] Defining words
-- [ ] get monitor working via brk and mon/monitor word
+- [ ] Saving a snapshot
+- [ ] Bootstrapping with portions of the library written in Forth using the above features
 - [ ] [Test suite](https://github.com/gerryjackson/forth2012-test-suite)
-- [ ] get rid of the user area
+- [ ] Lots more ...
-- [ ] Some sort of RPICK (like PICK but for the return stack) for J, I, LEAVE, PLOOP, PPLOOP

 # CREDITS